All Episodes

 So I think there definitely lawmakers want answers to this.

-They want to know what that was, and I'm sure this is something that he briefed uh the lawmakers in closed session about.
+And I'm sure this is something that he briefed the lawmakers in closed session about.

-This is to me is the most unbelievable thing.
+This is, to me, is the most unbelievable thing.

 Why was this done in the closed session after we watched the public session?